anton-k/haskell-wushu-panda/01-pomodoro/README.md

 Also we can stop it with `Ctrl+C`.

 Nice!
-For now we can track our time in ghci ad we can schedule work and rest periods.
+For now we can track our time in `ghci` ad we can schedule work and rest periods.
-One cool hint in linux there are dozens of command line tools to play a wav/mp3 files.
+One cool hint in Linux there are dozens of command line tools to play a wav/mp3 files.
 We can schedule a bingo song to celebrate our end of work moment.
 I like to use `paplay` or `cplay`.
 Let's take a short well-deserved brake.

 ## Parse command line arguments

-For now we have function that runs a pomidoro timer.
+For now we have function that runs a `pomidoro` timer.
 We would like to use it as CLI.
 For that we need to know how to parse the arguments.
 Let's learn about that.
 We can use a cool library [optparse-applicative](https://hackage.haskell.org/package/optparse-applicative).
 It has cool documentation.
 So visit the link and study the beginning of it.